googleapis/sdk-platform-java/hermetic_build/DEVELOPMENT.md

    --api-definitions-path="${api_definitions_path}"
 ```

-# Build and run the image from source
+# Build the image from source

 1. Run the following command to build the image from source